May 14, 2021

 He has received the California Peace Prize and been inducted into the California Hall of Fame.
 In 2014, President Obama named Father Boyle a Champion of Change.
 He received the University of Notre Dame’s 2017 Laetare Medal, the oldest honor given to American Catholics.
 Currently, Father Boyle serves as a committee member of California Governor Gavin Newsom’s Economic and Job Recovery Task Force as a response to COVID-19.

-Julie Fine, Emmy award winning journalist and NBC5 reporter, will lead a discussion with Father Boyle.
+Julie Fine, Emmy award winning journalist and NBC5 reporter, lead the discussion with Father Boyle.

 The Caroline Rose Hunt Cherish the Children Award recognizes an individual or organization for outstanding contributions helping children who have been removed from home due to abuse or neglect.
 The award was inspired by its namesake Mrs. Hunt because of her constant dedication to the most vulnerable in our city and helping people who could not help themselves.
 Click here to view a tribute to Mrs. Hunt.

-For more information, please contact Michelle Mai, 469.547.9456 or email.
+For information on future events, please contact Michelle Mai, 469.547.9456 or email.
 Thank you for your generosity, continued support and for recognizing that child victims in our community need us now more than ever.

 To view our 2021 children’s chairs and furnishings click here.

-We are grateful to our 2021 Cherish the Children luncheon underwriters:
+We are grateful to our 2021 Cherish the Children underwriters:

 Deborah Ackerman and John Lozier